movies

 Ask any horror movie fanatic and they'll tell you, they're living in a golden age of cinema.
 There's no shortage of horror movies on the horizon, and they're dropping nightmarish trailers left, right, and centre.

-But here's the thing, I like spooky things in the whimsical, witchy way.
+But here's the thing, I like spooky things in a whimsical, witchy way.
+In a tweed jacket and magnifying glass way.
 I don't actually want to watch a horror movie or see a genuinely scary thriller.
 I'll never sleep again!
+For a long time, I avoided the murder genre completely.
+But then I discovered cosy murder mysteries.

 I know cosy murder is kind of an oxymoron, but it's a real genre.
 In fact, streaming service BritBox has an entire section of their website dedicated to the vibe.
+And the Richard Osman novel, The Thursday Murder Club, was such a cultural phenomenon that it was adapted into a Netflix film — which just dropped last Thursday and shot straight to the top of our watchlist.

 ADVERTISEMENT

-For the tweed-wearing detective in all of us, these are the best cosy murder mystery movies and TV shows to watch right now.
+For the tweed-wearing detective in all of us, these are the best cosy mystery movies and TV shows to watch right now.

 Only Murders in the Building.